TheEkinnox/AoC/README.md

 ## When do you post answers ?

-Usually when I complete them.
+Usually the day after I complete them.
 Might be on the same day, might be a few days later.
 If you ask because you are stuck on a puzzle, I highly encourage you to come up with your own solution.
 Try analysing the provided exemples and breaking the problem in smaller steps.
 I'm sure you can do it ^^